 Payroll and Self-Employment Tax Information

-Payroll and self-employment taxes, which provide operating revenue for TriMet, are collected and administered by the Oregon Department of Revenue.
+Taxes that provide operating revenue for TriMet are administered and collected by the Oregon Department of Revenue.

-Effective January 1, 2014, the tax rate increased to 0.7237% ($7.237 per $1,000) of the wages paid by an employer and the net earnings from self-employment for services performed within the TriMet District boundary.
-Employers should apply the new rate with their reporting related to wages for the first quarter of 2014.
-Self-employed individuals should use the new rate when first reporting earnings for 2014.
+Effective January 1, 2019, the tax rate increased to 0.7637% of the wages paid by an employer and the net earnings from self-employment for services performed within the TriMet District boundary.
+Employers should apply the new rate with their reporting related to wages for the first quarter of 2019.
+Self-employed individuals should use the new rate when first reporting earnings for 2019.

 TriMet District boundary

-To find out if a business or property is located within the TriMet District boundary, check the interactive map, refer to the list of zip codes below or the District Boundary Map at right, or contact 503-962-6466.
+To find out if a business or property is located within the TriMet District boundary, check the interactive map or refer to the list of ZIP codes or boundary map below.
+If you have any questions, give us a call at 503-962-6466.

 P.O.
 Box ZIP codes completely within the TriMet District